heptarch/heptarch.github.io/drafts/dust.md

 \text{Re} = \frac{uL}{\nu} \approx 6.8 \times 10^4.
 $$

 Reynolds number above $\simeq 4 \times 10^3$ indicates kinetic forces dominate and we enter the regime of turbulent flow.
-In turbulence, laminar sheets of the fluid (in this case air) break into eddies of all sizes, the largest being eddies on the size of the macroscopic length scale (like our cul-de-sac) all the way down to the microsopic or [*Kolmogorov scale*](https://en.wikipedia.org/wiki/Kolmogorov_microscales) where viscous forces once again take over and disperse the vortices.
+In turbulence, laminar sheets of the fluid (in this case air) break into eddies of all sizes, the largest being eddies on the size of the macroscopic length scale (like our cul-de-sac) all the way down to the microsopic or [*Kolmogorov scale*](https://en.wikipedia.org/wiki/Kolmogorov_microscales) $\eta$ where viscous forces once again take over and disperse the vortices.
+The Kolmogorov scale obeys

+$$
+\eta = \left(\frac{\nu^3}{\epsilon}\right)^{1/3}
+$$

+where $\epsilon$ is a somewhat obscure quantity: the average rate at which "turbulence kinetic energy" is lost per unit mass.
+Turbulence kinetic energy turns out to be a tricky thing to define or measure,

 <!-- https://www.researchgate.net/profile/Michael-Jones-66/publication/2246342_Regularization_Theory_and_Neural_Networks_Architectures/links/02bfe50d33d1a45e52000000/Regularization-Theory-and-Neural-Networks-Architectures.pdf -->